meetshrihari/opticspy/README.md

-# This fork can by used with python 3.6
+# This fork Used To Generate Zernike Polynomials to train DL

 ## To test
 * mkdir /tmp/github/